Visit the Grey Tsingy | Day 3

 - We will come back to you shortly to confirm your booking along remaining seats

-- The payment for your entry can be done along 2 methods:
+- The payment for your tour can be done along 2 methods:

 - By electronic funds transfer (Bank fees at your charge)